 There are some downsides to digital textbooks, the most obvious being they always require you to be connected to some type of electronic device unless you can print portions of your textbook.
 If you depend on time away from the computer while studying, it is really difficult to do that if you have a digital textbook.
 You don’t have to be on your computer, but you will probably need to be at least on an iPad, Kinde, or phone which wouldn’t allow you to be as disconnected while studying.

 Buying textbooks doesn’t have to cost you an arm and a leg.

-I hope that this guide has demystified the process of of purchasing textbooks for you.
-I wanted to talk about a variety of textbook related topics in this article and I hope that this guide provides you a great place to start in the textbook debate.
+I hope that this guide has demystified the process of purchasing textbooks for you.
+I wanted to talk about a variety of textbook-related topics in this article and I hope that this guide provides you a great place to start in the textbook debate.

 What are your best tips for purchasing textbooks?

 - How To Be A Creator In A Consumption Focused World - August 14, 2019

 - 5 Fashion Tips Every College Student Needs To Know - August 6, 2019

 - Three Must Visit Civil Rights Museums In The United States - July 29, 2019